prncss-xyz/type-to-nav.xplr/README.md

 ## Features

 Activate _type-to-nav_ mode and start to type the beginning of relative path.
 Current directory is filtered accordingly.
 You can press complete (`tab`) when all the remaining entries starts with the same prefix.
-When only one entry remains, if it is a directory this directory is moved into, filter is reset and you can continue navigating.
+When only one entry remains, if it is a directory or a symlink to a directory this directory is moved into, filter is reset and you can continue navigating.
 If it is a file, _type-to-nav_ mode exits, focusing on that file.

-- cancels key types that leads to empty choices
+If user type a key that would lead to an empty entry choice, this key is cancelled.

 ## Installation